Lutheran Social Services Of Southern California

 Needs Statement

-Our aim is to establish access to trauma-informed and holistic services in the communities where the largest socioeconomic disparities in Southern California reside.
-The agency strategically designs programs and implements community collaborations to reduce the negative impacts of systemic challenges, eliminate barriers to health equity and community wellness, and stabilize crises prevent chronic poverty in families.
+LSSSC's aim is to establish access to trauma-informed and holistic services in the communities where the largest socioeconomic disparities in Southern California reside.
+The agency strategically designs programs and implements community collaborations to reduce the negative impacts of systemic challenges, eliminate barriers to health equity and community wellness, and stabilize crises to prevent chronic poverty in families.

 Geographic Areas Served